University professors lament empty lecture halls | The New Daily

 Tweet from @ProfRetail

-“I have about 120 students this semester and usually have about 5-7 show up,” she replied.
+“I have about 120 students this semester and usually have about five to seven show up,” she replied.

 “I had one [student] in my lecture yesterday (class of 90),” wrote associate professor at Griffith University Tina Skinner-Adams.